Home | About USIG | What's New | Events

 II.
 Applicable Laws

-Two or more persons may create an association for any legal activity besides the “sharing of profits” (Article 1, Associations Law).
-Tto acquire legal personality, an association must notify the relevant prefecture (territorial sub-division of the central government) of its existence.
+Two or more persons may create an association for any legal activity except for the "sharing of profits" (Article 1, Associations Law).
+To acquire legal personality an association must notify the relevant prefecture (territorial sub-division of the central government) of its existence.
 [3] As discussed in the section on Public Benefit Status (Section III (B)), associations may seek general interest or public utility status.

 Foundations